Small Business 101

 Not ready to retire, but still looking to save?

-If you’re interested in setting up an IPP or Group RSP, a CIBC business advisor is ready to help you.
+If you’re interested in setting up an IPP or Group RRSP, a CIBC business advisor is ready to help you.
 Your business advisor can introduce you to an investment advisor at CIBC Wood Gundy.
-The investment advisor will work with you to find the investments that meet your unique needs.
+The investment advisor will work with you to help you find the investments that can meet your unique needs.
 CIBC Wood Gundy offers a complete array of financial products and services, built upon the unified strengths of the CIBC Group of Companies.

 To discuss your Business Banking needs